dib-lab/2021-paper-ibd/manuscript.md

 Dominating sets partition the graph into *pieces* by assigning every node to exactly one of the closest nodes in the dominating set [@doi:10.1186/s13059-020-02066-4].
 This simplified graph enables efficient queries: querying with a sequence that overlaps at least one k-mer in a compact de Bruijn graph (cDBG) node returns all k-mers (or all reads containing those k-mers) from the graph piece.
 We refer to sequences retrieved by a graph query as *neighborhoods* [@doi:10.1186/s13059-020-02066-4].
-Genome queries often recover sequences not in reference databases or *de novo* assemblies, which disproportionately include sequences from  low coverage regions or highly variable portions of the graph [@doi:10.1186/s13059-020-02066-4].
+Genome queries often recover sequences not in reference databases or *de novo* assemblies, which disproportionately include sequences from  low coverage regions or highly variable portions of the graph (e.g. sequencing reads that don't assemble or bin) [@doi:10.1186/s13059-020-02066-4].
-When a query has a Jaccard similarity between 10-2 and 10-3, 20-40% of a target genome sequence is recovered from a metagenome query [@doi:10.1186/s13059-020-02066-4].
+When a query has a Jaccard similarity between 10^-2^ and 10^-3^, 20-40% of a target genome sequence is recovered from a metagenome query [@doi:10.1186/s13059-020-02066-4].
-This jumps to >80% when Jaccard similarity exceeds 10-1 [@doi:10.1186/s13059-020-02066-4].
+This jumps to >80% when Jaccard similarity exceeds 10^-1^ [@doi:10.1186/s13059-020-02066-4].

-Here we use k-mer- and assembly graph-based techniques to perform a meta-cohort analysis of six studies of IBD gut metagenome cohorts comprising 260 CD, 132 UC and 213 healthy controls (see **Table @tbl:cohorts)**) [@doi:10.1038/s41586-019-1237-9; @doi:10.1016/j.chom.2015.09.008; @doi:10.1186/s13073-017-0490-5; @doi:10.1038/s41564-018-0306-4; @doi:10.1016/j.chom.2014.02.005; @doi:10.1038/nature08821].
+Here we develop k-mer- and assembly graph-based techniques to perform a meta-cohort analysis of six studies of IBD gut metagenome cohorts comprising 260 CD, 132 UC and 213 healthy controls (see **Table @tbl:cohorts)**) [@doi:10.1038/s41586-019-1237-9; @doi:10.1016/j.chom.2015.09.008; @doi:10.1186/s13073-017-0490-5; @doi:10.1038/s41564-018-0306-4; @doi:10.1016/j.chom.2014.02.005; @doi:10.1038/nature08821].

 SUMMARY OF TECHNIQUES WE BUILT?

-  1. LOOCV on scaled MinHash signatures from quality controlled metagenome data
+  1. LOOCV on FracMinHash signatures from quality controlled metagenome data
   2. Identification of consistent cross-study and cross-model signatures
   3. Gather to anchor to genomes
   4. SGC R1 nbhd queries to recover variable regions not in reference databases, and unite all the retrieved sequences under an organizing umbrella species
   5. SGC R10 metapangenome graphs
   6. Dominating set differential abundance analysis

-We demonstrate a weak but consistent signature of IBD subtype in fecal microbiome metagenomes.
+Using these approaches, we demonstrate a weak but consistent signature of IBD subtype in fecal microbiome metagenomes.
 Only a small subset of all k-mers are predictive of UC and CD, and these k-mers originate from a core set of microbial genomes.
 We find that stochastic loss of diversity in this core set of microbial genomes is a hallmark of CD, and to a lesser extent, UC.
-While reduced diversity is responsible for the majority of disease signatures, we find signatures of strain enrichment in disease.
+While reduced diversity is responsible for the majority of disease signatures, we find signatures of strain switches that occur in disease.
 Genes presumably associated with these strains occur more frequently in IBD metagenomes but are present in low abundance in nonIBD as well.
-Our findings highlight the need for strain-level analysis of metagenomic data sets, and provide future avenues for research into IBD therapeutics.
+Our approach provides a solution for strain-level analysis of short read metagenomic data sets, and our findings provide future avenues for research into IBD therapeutics.

 # Results